 In one of the corridors, there are a series of paintings depicting the stories from the life of Dada Guru.
 The back wall of the temple is completely carved depicting again the stories and the characters in those stories.
 There is a provision for 300+ people to stay and eat on this small campus.
 The rooms overlooked a garden and the small hill of shrines, making it a very inviting atmosphere to come and stay there for some peace and tranquility.

 As you reach the top, you see a huge idol of Mahavir smiling at you flanked by two huge lions.
-There are a couple of pieces of sculpture in greenish-black stone, brought from South India and typical of Hoysala style found in places like Belur and Halebid.
+There are a couple of pieces of sculpture in greenish-black stone, brought from South India and typical of the Hoysala style found in places like Belur and Halebidu.

 Look around and you would feel as if you are standing on a hill in the middle of the city and the skyline of the city looking at you and talking to you.
 In one direction you have the Qutab Minar and Alai Minar looking at you.
-In another direction you see Balban’s and Adam Khan’s tomb, in yet another Azam Khan’s.
+In another direction, you see Balban’s and Adam Khan’s tombs, in yet another Azam Khan’s.
 You see the green cover of Delhi, which you somehow miss from the ground level.
-And you know Delhi is not so environment unfriendly and concrete has probably failed to overtake the trees.
+And you know Delhi is not so environmentally unfriendly and concrete has probably failed to overtake the trees.

 You hardly see any roads and that kind of disconnects you from the city that you know.
 It is a strange feeling to be looking at the landmarks of the city but not the hustle and bustle that you are used to.
 Look below and you see the beautifully landscaped garden, perfect for a morning or an evening walk.

-At both the Jain temples, you can buy Jain literature and talk to the priests and they would oblige you with the stories associated with the temple.
+At both the Jain Temples of Mehrauli, you can buy Jain literature and talk to the priests and they would oblige you with the stories associated with the temple.
 Both the Jain temples put together can take about half a day of your time.
-I recommend these Jain temples to anyone looking forward to spending some quiet time.
-And still be interacting with the art, culture, and history in a neat and clean environment.
+I recommend these temples to anyone looking forward to spending some quiet time.
+And still interacting with the art, culture, and history in a neat and clean environment.
 If spirituality attracts you, then add that dimension as well.